 Florida’s Governor Ron DeSantis signed new cryptocurrency legislation on May 12, 2022.
-The new law provides a legal definition of what virtual currency is, amends Florida’s financial regulations related money service businesses (MSBs), while ultimately reducing restrictions on Florida’s crypto industry.
+The new law provides a legal definition of what virtual currency is, amends Florida’s financial regulations related to money service businesses (MSBs), while ultimately reducing restrictions on Florida’s crypto industry.
 The new Florida cryptocurrency bill will become effective on January 1, 2023.

 Virtual Currency Definition